Last Updated on September 20, 2022 by Rebecca Huff

 Send your inner mean girl to Charm School

 Be nice to yourself!
 Even more important, learn to shut down your inner mean girl.
 If necessary, you can send that inner mean girl to Charm School.
 Maybe she needs to learn to be more charming and less judgmental.
 To reset a day that is starting to go downhill, avoid engaging in self-critiquing and negative thinking.
-Take it easy and try not to unfairly judge yourself.
+Take it easy and try not to judge yourself unfairly.

 Charm School For Your Inner Mean Girl